wp-plugins/mk-simple-backups/readme.txt

 == Changelog ==

 = 0.4.5 =
-* Skipping to 0.4.4 because of svn trouble
+* Skipping to 0.4.5 because of some svn trouble
 * Added German Translation

 = 0.3.1 =